Dittay/unibuddy/README.md

 This project consolidates learnings from undertaking the HyperionDev/CoGrammar bootcamp in data science.

 The topics consolidated include:
-● Setting up and navigating Python IDEs, with emphasis on VS Code.
-● Gathering and displaying user data using Python’s basic input/output functions.
+● Setting up and navigating Python IDEs, with emphasis on VS Code. \n ● Gathering and displaying user data using Python’s basic input/output functions.
 ● Recognizing and manipulating core Python data types.